bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 **Q3.** Try modifying the hardware error rate (`perr`) with fixed hypervector size `10000`.
 How high can you make the hardware error until the two distributions begin to become visibly indistinguishable?
 What does it mean conceptually when the two distance distributions have a lot of overlap?

+The hardware error can become as high as 0.5 when the two distribution begin to become visibly indistiguishable.
+When the two distance distributions have a lot of overlaps, it means that the two words are equally similar / different from "fox".

 **Q4.** Try modifying the hypervector size (`SIZE`) with fixed hardware error rate `0.10`.
 How small can you make the word hypervectors before the two distributions begin to become visibly indistinguishable?

+The word hypervector size can becomes as small as 6 or 7 before the distributions begin to become visible indistinguishable.

 -----